ISISComputingGroup/ibex_developers_manual/MARI-Instrument-Details.md

 ## MARI Genie Scripts ##
 Critical OpenGenie scripts for initialisation and focussing.

 MARI has a number of instrument specific Genie scripts.
-These need to be migrated to genie_python.
+These have now been migrated to genie_python.

-It would be useful to have a script to put the instrument into "white beam" mode (i.e. allow a broad range of neutron wavelengths).
-Discuss this with the instrument scientists.

 ## MARI Notes ##
 1. MARI does not currently use a script generator, but there is interest in having one in the future.